-“No they don’t,” I tell her “They’re just to stay in during the day while people are on holiday.”
+“No they don’t,” I tell her.
+“They’re just to stay in during the day while people are on their holidays.”

 “No,” she says, peering in again “People are living in there.”

-“They are!
-There’re kettles and cups and embroidered pillows and framed photos of families…” she replies, firmly but a little bewilderedly.
+“They are.
+There’re kettles and cups and embroidered pillows and framed photos of families…” she replies, firmly.
+And a little bewildered.

 We catch the last steam train of the day to Corfe Castle.

-She’s more amazed that this beautiful private line, run by volunteers, ridden in large number by enthusiasts and wide eyed kids, running every 20 minutes or so, even exists.
+She’s more amazed that this private line, run by volunteers, ridden in large number by old train enthusiasts and slightly nerdy, over-obedient kids, running every 20 minutes or so, even exists.